sjtugrc/Uni-RNA/README.md

 **!!!
 You must convert string to uppercase before inputting the sequence to the model !!!**

-Sequence "ATcg" is different from "ATCG", all the lowercase letters will be merged and converted to `unk_token` in the tokenizer.
+Sequence "AUcg" is different from "AUCG", all the lowercase letters will be merged and converted to `unk_token` in the tokenizer.

 ```python
 import unirna_tf